ducakar/TextureReplacer/TextureReplacer/README.md

   ones that cannot be replaced by this plugin.
 * KSP never generates mipmaps for PNGs and JPEGs by itself.
-TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/Textures` and whose path contains `/Parts/` substring.
+TextureReplacer fixes this by generating mipmaps for all PNGs and JPEGs in (subdirectories of) `TextureReplacer/Textures` and whose path contains `/FX/`, `/Parts/` or `/Spaces/` substring (ignoring case).
 Other images are excluded to prevent generating mipmaps for UI icons used by various plugins and thus making them blurry when not using the full texture quality.
 * If you use Module Manager, make sure it is updated to the latest version.
-  TextureReplacer is known to conflict with the version 1.0.
+  TextureReplacer is known to conflict with Module Manager 1.0.

 Change Log
 ----------
+* 0.13
+    - RGBA/DTX5 textures are converted to RGB/DXT1 during mipmap generation if fully opaque, to fix KSP bug that always loads PNGs/JPEGs as transparent
+    - `*/FX/*` and `*/Spaces/*` paths included in mipmap generation
+    - some code refactoring and more comments
 * 0.12.1
     - reverted change from 0.12 that made textures unreadable
 * 0.12